konveyor/konveyor.github.io/content/Move2Kube/Tutorials/customKubeYAML.md

 The `myproject/source/kubernetes-to-kubernetes-versionchanged` directory has the new  Kubernetes YAMLs (deployment/service/ingress/etc.) which are tailored to meet the target cluster requirements.

-Some other things we can observe:
+Some other things to observe:

 - The Helm chart in the `source/kubernetes-to-kubernetes-versionchanged-parameterized/helm-chart` directory.
 - The Kustomize YAMLs in the `source/kubernetes-to-kubernetes-versionchanged-parameterized/kustomize` directory.